 Building new roads or rails requires new entries to the MAF/TIGER database and a wide array of jobs for surveying, measuring, analyzing, and coding the updated information.
 Each of these activities relies in whole or in part on the geospatial technologies and methods that you have read about in this and previous chapters.

-Registered Penn State students should return now to Canvas to take a self-assessment quiz about TIGER.
+Registered Penn State students should return now take the self-assessment quiz about TIGER.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.